World Bank rejects El Salvador request for help on bitcoin implementation - Up News Info

 “Our view is too much risk is priced in at these levels.”

-(Reporting by Nelson Renteria in San Salvador, Karin Strohecker in London and Rodrigo Campos in New York; Editing by Matthew Lewis, Diane Craft and Richard Chang)
+(Reporting by Nelson Renteria in San Salvador, Karin Strohecker in London and Rodrigo Campos in New York; Editing by Diane Craft, Richard Chang and Peter Cooney)